mpcjanssen/tcljupyter/README.md

 ## Supported

 Most web client commands are supported.
 Only thing missing is reading from stdin with for example `gets`.
-Also interrupting the kernel will display the interruption message under the currently active cell (not the interrupted one).

 ### Commands

    * `jupyter::display mimetype body`: Display body in the cell.
 Returns the display id for use in `updatedisplay`.
    * `jupyter::html body`: Display body as html in the cell.
 Returns the display id for use in `updatedisplay`.
    * `jupyter::updatedisplay id mimetype body`: Updates the display with id `id` with then new body.
-   * `jupyter::updatehtml id body`: Updates the html display with id `id` with then new body.
+   * `jupyter::updatehtml id body`: Updates the html display with id `id` with the new body.

 If a cell ends with `;` the last result is not displayed.